shivam-min/percona_server_test/README.md

-## percona_server_test
+## Introduction
-Percona server for MySQL 5.7 automated deployment using vagrant ubuntu box and shell provisioning
+This setup can be used to deploy Percona server for MySQL 5.7 on ubuntu 16 x64 Vagrant box.
+We will use virtualbox as provider for vagrant

 ## Requirements